i-love-flamingo/flamingo-carotene/modules/flamingo-carotene-pug/README.md

 # Module `flamingo-carotene-pug`
-The pug module compiles the [pug](https://github.com/pugjs/pug) templates in a flamingo-carotene project.
+The pug module compiles the [pug](https://github.com/pugjs/pug) templates in a Flamingo Carotene project.
 It takes all the files defined by a glob pattern and saves the AST (abstract syntax tree) compilation to the configured dist folder.

-The flamingo framework will then take care of rendering these AST files to HTML.
+The Flamingo framework will then take care of rendering these AST files to HTML.

 ## How to use
 ```